nbardy/blog/draft/Writing Content that is Interesting to AI.md

 It continues on: The Ship of Theseus, the Halting Problem, even...
 The Trolley Problem

 So, to write something interesting for AI we just need to write something that is...
 A novel enduring philosphoical puzzle to rival ideas as old and profound as the books of history itself.
-Don't fret humans.
-You can take your fear of being obsolete and simply becoming a world changing philospher.
-Than the world will find your interesting and so will the AI.
-Man's search for meaning simply requires unparalled greatness now.
+Man's search for meaning simply requires unparalled greatness.

 Well, actually wait a second, what if we just ask the AI again.